-- 1.1 The Athlete, Asafa Powell (hereinafter referred to as "Powell", or the "Appellant"), is a 31year-old, internationally renowned Athletics sprinter.
-Powell is a former world record holder in the 100 meter dash, and also won Olympic Gold and World Championships Gold as a member of Jamaica's 4 x 100 meter relay teams. - 1.2 The Respondent, Jamaica Anti-Doping Commission (JADCO) (hereinafter referred to as "JADCO" or "the Respondent") is the independent organization responsible for Jamaica's anti-doping programme.
-JADCO is charged with implementing the World Anti-Doping Agency ("WADA") Code ("WADA Code"), as well as directing the collection of samples and conducting results management and hearings at the national level.
-JADCO is the National Anti-Doping Organization ("NADO") for Jamaica, as defined in the WADA Code, recognized by WADA, and accepted by JADCO, and as designated by the relevant statutes in Jamaica, The Anti-Doping in Sport Act, 2008 and the JADCO Anti-Doping Rules ("Anti-Doping Rules").
+- The Athlete, Sherone Simpson (hereinafter referred to as "Simpson", or the "Appellant"), is 1.1 an internationally renowned Athletics sprinter who won a silver medal in the women's 100 meters at the Beijing Olympics in 2008, and was a member of Jamaica's 4 x 100 meter gold medal relay team at the 2004 Olympic games. - The Respondent, Jamaica Anti-Doping Commission (JADCO) (hereinafter referred to as 1.2 "JADCO" or "the Respondent") is the independent organization responsible for Jamaica's anti-doping programme.
+JADCO is charged with implementing the World Anti-Doping Agency Code ("WADA Code"), as well as directing the collection of samples and conducting results management and hearings at the national level.